Exploite-d/Python_Kernel64Patcher/README.md

 # Python_Kernel64Patcher
 64-bit Kernel patcher that currently supports iOS 11-13 written in Python.
 This patcher requires only 3 basic dependencies so it's not big nightmare with compiling it like liboffsetfinder64.

+# Disclaimer

+I saw that patcher doesnt work on some devices and I wil try to fix this issue soon.
+As of now 6s , 5s devices are confirmed t work

 # Requirements

 Homebrew - https://brew.sh/index_pl